Pricing & Packages for Freelance Social Media Managers

 Upsell Opportunities

-Offer competitive analysis, trend monitoring, brand profile scanning, and production planning as premium add-ons to base content packages.
-Each add-on takes minimal additional time but commands $500-1,000/month in additional revenue because clients perceive them as specialized strategic services.
+Offer competitive analysis, trend monitoring, brand profile scanning, and production planning as add-ons to base content packages.
+Price each add-on by deliverable depth, review cadence, and the client decision it supports.

 Use Cases